 Moving overseas in 1992 all my vinyl records went into storage hibernation.
-Some ‘80s groups I kept up with (& still do): Annie Lennox, U2, Stevie Wonder, Aaron Neville, Sting, Indigo Girls, Paul Simon, Peter Gabriel, James Taylor, REM, Squeeze (Jools Holland et all), Crowded House, Simple Minds (the list goes on & on.)
+Some ‘80s groups I kept up with (and still do): Annie Lennox, U2, Stevie Wonder, Aaron Neville, Sting, Indigo Girls, Paul Simon, Peter Gabriel, James Taylor, REM, Squeeze (Jools Holland et all), Crowded House, Simple Minds, the list goes on and on.
 Certain albums were such favs CDs were eventually acquired.
 For other groups this week’s rediscovery has been like a birthday party because I was so into them (Icehouse, The Stranglers, The The, a-ha, English Beat, The Fixx, Men Without Hats, General Public, Boomtown Rats, Echo and the Bunnymen, World Party, Waxing Poetics…)

-Working overseas in conflict zones (& getting a little older) my music tastes evolved.
-Discovering Enya @ Tower Records, she became a favorite to calm frayed nerves (along with other slightly more mellow groups) while the Violent Femmes, Dead Kennedys & former slam dancing favs dropped off playlists.
+Working overseas in conflict zones (and getting a little older) my music tastes evolved.
+Discovering Enya @ Tower Records, she became a favorite to calm frayed nerves (along with other slightly more mellow groups) while the Violent Femmes, Dead Kennedys and former slam dancing favs dropped off playlists.

 Have to confess, some rediscoveries have been WEIRD (1980s weird, which is really weird) but the good stuff is so totally, like, amazingly, awesomely GREAT!

-Many more to play (& rediscover.)
+Many more to play and rediscover.
 Virginia the DJ is having albums of fun!

 grace, peace & 1980s ViNyL